osinkolu/30-Days-of-Learning/Data Analysis using Power BI/README.md

 5. If confused, use grayscales first.

 He talked about Fonts, Size, and exploring beyond the defaults.
 After the session,🤝 Paul created another ~2 hours of learning content 🧑‍🏫 on the PowerBI storytelling dashboard where we were able to do a deep dive: hands-on tweet analysis for the #30daysoflearning.🧑‍🎓

+## Day 16

+Day 16 was another self-paced🤵 learning session with the Microsoft Cloud Skills Challenge🎖️, I took a module on Creating a data-driven story with Power BI reports📊.
+The module covered most of what paul taught on day 15, and even more.

+## Day 17

+Day 17 is another awesome content 🗒️ from @theoyinbooke 🤵 with talks centered around using the PowerBI service⚒️.
+The focus was to push a dashboard to the PowerBI Online service.
+We built a quick report📊 on the Kaggle cars 🚗dataset and then published it to the PowerBI service.
+I was also able to understand the difference between a dashboard and a report.

+Finally, we made a quick dashboard by pinning certain visuals to the dashboard.📌

+## Day 18

+Day 18 was another power-packed 💪session hosted by @theoyinbooke with the discussion 🗣️centered around the data refresh schedule📋 in PowerBI.
+Talks were centered around direct query🎯 and import method⤴️, these are ways to import data into PowerBI, the import method imports the data and does not refresh automatically🔃, but the DirectQuery method does not import the data, instead, it reads directly from the source.

+We also talked about Data Gateway 🚪which helps to make on-premise data available online through a secure tunnel 🕳️in a bid to keep the data visualizations running.🏃‍♂️

+## Day 19

+We've come a long way 🛣️ and learned a lot in such a short time⌛, Day 19 brought in a pro in the data security field Adewale Yusuf who took us on Row level security🔐 in data analysis.
+The general idea of what the RLS does is to streamline what you want someone to see👀.
+For instance, if you'll like to share🤝 a repost for 3 different departments in the organization, you don't need to build 3 different reports,📊📊📊 instead, you'll have to take advantage of the RLS to make this possible with a single report📊.
+You can access the RLS in PowerBI by clicking on "Modelling">> "Manage roles"

+There is also a dynamic RLS 🚴 where you can filter access based on the user's credentials.💳 We were introduced to some more Dax functions:

+- Username, UserPrincipalName and lookup value

+With this, you can set viewing preferences based on email,📧 etc.

+Asides from all these, you can also create a very advanced RLS,⚓ and of course, some of these are what differentiates a beginner🧑‍🎓 from an intermediate🧑‍🏫.
+Another RLS we used was lookup, where we used the Dax function to check if the user was a manager or not, and provided viewing access based on his level.🔗

+## Day 20

+Day 20 was generally used to catch🪝 up on the learning content, to cover any skipped days or other things we would love to explore.🏃‍♂️

+## Day 21

+Day 21 was generally a feedback📢 session on discord, a time to connect with folks, and share overall insight on the journey thus far.🌅

+## Day 22

+As we Wrapped up the 30 days of learning, participants 🤵were expected to work on a project📑 that would help them demonstrate all the things learned in the course of the program with proper 🧾documentation on GitHub.📌

+## Day 23

+Day 23 - Capstone project📚

+## Day 24

+Day 24 - Capstone project📚

+## Day 25

+Day 25 - Capstone project📚

+## Day 26

+Day 26 - Capstone project📚

+## Day 27

+Day 27, and we've approached the end🔚 of the program,🧑‍💻 participants connected with Microsoft Ambassadors 🤵in their various universities.
+It was a great time to reflect and share the testimonies of the learning experience.🤝

+## Day 28

+Day 28 was about Catching Up and Sharing what we've learned on twitter and social media.

+## Day 29

+Day 29 - We updated our profiles📃 and I felt so confident🤵💼 in using PowerBI💹.
+I'll be doing a lot of analysis and PowerBI reports📊 for fun in times to come, and as the days go by. watch my Twitter space.😜

+## Day 30

+Graduation!!!!🎓 I'm really excited,😀 whew! now I can cross PowerBI off ☑️ my list and make reports like a Pro!🧑‍💼